RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 - You see a loading indicator
 - After several minutes, clips are generated
 - You see 6 video clips appear
+- Character consistency is applied (same character appears in all clips if template/custom image was selected)

 **If it doesn't work:** This step takes the longest.
 Wait at least 5-10 minutes.
 Check backend terminal for progress.